 Chosen for development

-Anything that is finalised on design and ready for development
+Anything that is finalized on design and ready for development

 Anything that is undergoing active development